UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 writeln(article->title; // returns FOO instead of foo writeln(article->get('title'); // returns FOO instead of foo

 Code in your accessors is executed each time you reference the field.
-You can use a local variable to cache it if you are performing a resource-intensive operation in your accessor like this:  myEntityProp = entity->my_property.
+You can use a local variable to cache it if you are performing a resource-intensive operation in your accessor like this:  myEntityProp = entity->_property.

 Accessors will be used when saving entities, so be careful when defining methods that format data, as the formatted data will be persisted.
 Mutators